OMA-NVM/gem5cimFStutorial/README.md

 **gem5** + **qemu** tutorial on building a full-system compute-in-memory framework from scratch in gem5.

-## Part0: Perquisites on your computer
+## Part0: Prerequisites on your computer

 1- **KVM** supported cpu